 Spreadsheet and Word Processing

 Since most jobseekers have basic computer knowledge and know how to at least send an email, having a certification in a specific computer skill can put you above the rest and even position you to earn up to $20,000 more annually.
-For example, Microsoft offers certification programs that ensure you keep up-to-date with the best ways to use their products, and certifications like these show that you have savvy with using tech to do your job.
+For example, Microsoft offers certification programs that ensure you keep up-to-date with the best ways to use their products, and certifications like these show that you are savvy with using tech to do your job.

 CPR

 If you work within the healthcare field or with communities that might need emergency care (such as students or the elderly), having a CPR certification can add so much to your resume.
-Organizations like the Red Cross offer training that is OSHA compliant and teaches everything you need to know that could save a life.
+Organizations like the Red Cross offer training that is OSHA-compliant and teaches everything you need to know that could save a life.

 Language

-It's one thing to have taken a few foreign languages courses as part of your undergrad or learning through an app on your phone, but to actually be certified fluent in a language takes things up a notch.
+It's one thing to have taken a few foreign language courses as part of your undergrad or learning through an app on your phone, but to actually be certified fluent in a language takes things up a notch.
 Earning credentials like the DELE certification (for Spanish-speaking proficiency) or the Test of Chinese as a Foreign Language (TOCFL) certification can give your resume the needed boost for opportunities that require foreign travel or communication.
-Also, in some cases, special certifications are required for jobs like teaching English abroad.
-Investing in an English as a Second Language (ESL) is ideal when you want to broaden your opportunities in education.

 Shutterstock